Curtis and Davis Architects and Engineers: Partial list of projects

 Curtis and Davis designed more than 400 structures world-wide.
 The list below is non-exhaustive.
-Many of these projects are described on-line.
+Many of these projects are described online.

 Controversies

 In the 1950s, the newly opened Municipal Court House and Precinct Jail included a nude sculpture by Enrique Alférez.
 Curtis and Davis had designed the building with the sculpture in mind.
 Local people, especially parishioners at nearby Our Lady of Guadalupe Roman Catholic Church, objected to the nude art.
 As a result, the sculpture was removed and subsequently lost for many years.
 The sculpture, known as "The Family", was retrieved and became part of an Alférez collection in 2015.

-In 1974, Curtis and Davis allegedly donated $15,625 in political contributions in exchange for a half million dollars worth of contracts.
+In 1974, Curtis and Davis allegedly donated $15,625 in political contributions in exchange for a half million dollars' worth of contracts.

 The 1995 demolition of the Rivergate Convention Center was controversial because it was demolished in favor of construction of a new building considered architecturally inferior but resulted in construction jobs that put local politicians in a favorable light.
 Preservationists believed that the Rivergate Convention Center could have been easily repurposed at significantly lower cost.